squishedfox/squishedfox-com/_docs/education/CompTIA/A+ 220-1102 (Core 2)/Managing Linux/Command Line Interface.md

+---
+title: Command-Line Interface
+layout: page
+parent: Manage Linux
+grand_parent: CompTIA A+ 220-1102 (Core 2)
+has_children: false
+permalink: /education/comptia/a-plus/core-two/manage-linux/cmd-line-interface/
+---

 # Command Line Interface

 ## Entering in commands

-Linux commands are often entered into the system in the format of `command <options> <actions>` for example `mv /Users/squishedfox/Applications/AnApplication ./Users/squishedfox/Applications/deprecated/Anapplication` which moves a fild or directory from the first argument to the second argument.
+Linux commands are often entered into the system in the format of `command <options> <actions>` for example `mv /Users/USERNAME/Applications/AnApplication ./Users/USERNAME/Applications/deprecated/Application` which moves a file or directory from the first argument to the second argument.
 Another example would be listing files or directories with the `ls` command with additional arguments like `ls -l .` which will print out to the terminal all of the files and folders in the current directory and output them in a list format using the `-l` flag.

-## Case sensativity
+## Case sensitivity

-Case sensativity matters for commands that have been entered into the terminal.
-Case sensativity matters when typing in commands or using switches as you may receive different results based on the input into the terminal.
+Case sensitivity matters for commands that have been entered into the terminal.
+Case sensitivity matters when typing in commands or using switches as you may receive different results based on the input into the terminal.

 ## File Editors